Frequently asked questions

 Why Choose Prehistoric experiences?

 We offer much more than a 'show and tell'.
-Years of experience in the outdoors and a lifetime of love for prehistory go into every workshop.
+Years of experience in the outdoors and a lifetime of love for Prehistory go into every workshop.
 We have the depth of knowledge to be able to explore subjects outside the main remit of the day, so that if the children ask an interesting question, we can usually answer it.
 There are other companies offering stoneage days, but very few of them can speak about the artefacts from the point of view of actually having made them using stone tools, or can talk about hunting, and surviving outdoors from personal experience.
 From the feedback we receive from schools, it is clear that first hand knowledge is apparent in the delivery of the day.
 Our visits provide a full day school trip for up to 90 children without the expense and bother of a coach ( and the time wasted) All visits now include our pack of teacher resources ( the password will be on the invoice at time of booking)

 How much does it cost

-Our prices are worked out taking into account a number of factors, including the number of children participating, the distance we have to travel and any additional costs such as the procurement of a deer.
-As a rough guide, a 1 day workshop, within an hour of our home base, in the outdoor classroom for 90 children would cost in the region of £750 (£8.30 per child).
-The same workshop for 30 children all day would be in the region of £500 (£16.67) However during 30 child days, we use the extra time to have a more in depth look at tracking, plant ID, and their uses, make and demonstrate some primitive traps, play hunting games and a few good stories.
-On a 90 ( or even 120) child day, it is not possible to give such an in depth look at stoneage life.
+Our prices are worked out taking into account a number of factors, including the number of children participating, the distance we have to travel and any additional costs.
+As a rough guide, a 1 day workshop, within an hour of our home base, in the outdoor classroom for 60 children would cost in the region of £800-850 (2020).
+An indoor workshop at the same location for 30 children would be in the region of £450-£500 However during 1 class days, we use the extra time to have a more in depth look at some aspects- perhaps going outside to lo0k at traps or plants etc

 Are there any cheaper options?